 A short history of how Merlot got here

 Then came the 1990s.
 California's commercial Merlot exploded, quality slipped, and by 2004 the variety had become the punch line in Sideways.
-Sales of supermarket Merlot in the U.S. dropped by double digits in the months following the film.
-The fine-wine tier — Pétrus, Le Pin, Masseto, the serious Napa producers — was untouched.
-Pomerol vintages from the early 2000s have done some of the strongest secondary-market work in fine wine over the past two decades.
-The damage was reputational, and entirely confined to the bottom of the pyramid.
+Sales of supermarket Merlot in the U.S. dropped by double digits in the months following the film, while the fine-wine tier was untouched.

 The reappraisal that followed has been quiet but real.
-Decanter and Wine Spectator have given the variety renewed attention, and a generation of producers — particularly in Bolgheri and the cooler corners of Napa — have rebuilt the case for Merlot as a varietal worth collecting on its own terms.
+Decanter and Wine Spectator have given the variety renewed attention, and a generation of producers, particularly in Bolgheri and the cooler corners of Napa, have rebuilt the case for Merlot as a varietal worth collecting on its own terms.

-The regions that matter
+The regions that matter for collectors

 Right Bank Bordeaux (France)

 This is where the canonical wines live.
 Pomerol and Saint-Émilion sit on cool, clay-rich soils with a temperate maritime climate that lets Merlot ripen fully without losing freshness.
 The wines are defined by velvety tannins, plum and truffle aromas, and aging windows that can stretch 30 to 50 years for the top estates.
-Château Pétrus, Château Le Pin, and Château Cheval Blanc are the references.
-A 2000 Pétrus released around $1,000 a bottle now changes hands in the $5,000-plus range on the secondary market — the kind of trajectory that keeps Right Bank Bordeaux at the top of any serious wine collection.

 Tuscany (Italy)

 Bolgheri, on Tuscany's coast, has built its modern reputation on Merlot.
-The Super Tuscan movement of the 1970s and 1980s — wines that broke from the DOC system to plant Bordeaux varieties — produced Masseto, the 100% Merlot from Tenuta dell'Ornellaia that's now widely treated as Italy's answer to Pétrus.
-Gravel and marine sedimentary soils, with cooling sea breezes, give the wines structure and savory depth alongside the variety's signature plushness.
-Masseto release prices regularly clear $800 a bottle, with mature vintages well above $1,500 at auction.
+The Super Tuscan movement of the 1970s and 1980s produced Masseto, the 100% Merlot from Tenuta dell'Ornellaia now widely treated as Italy's answer to Pétrus.
+Gravel and marine sedimentary soils, with cooling sea breezes, give the wines structure and savoury depth alongside the variety's signature plushness.

 Napa Valley and Sonoma (California)

-California's serious Merlot lives in the cooler pockets — Carneros, Oakville benches, Pride Mountain, the higher elevations of Spring Mountain.
-Volcanic and alluvial soils combined with abundant sun produce bold, fruit-rich wines with black cherry, mocha, and sweet spice.
+California's serious Merlot lives in the cooler pockets.
+Carneros, Oakville benches, Pride Mountain, and the higher elevations of Spring Mountain produce volcanic and alluvial soil expressions with black cherry, mocha, and sweet spice.
 Pahlmeyer, Duckhorn (particularly the single-vineyard Three Palms), and Pride Mountain have built genuine collector followings.
-The shadow cast by Cabernet remains long, but the pricing data on the top examples — particularly older library releases — tells its own story.

 Washington State

-Walla Walla and the Columbia Valley sit on volcanic soils with a continental climate, and they produce some of the most structured Merlots in the New World — dense fruit, firm tannins, savory finish.
+Walla Walla and the Columbia Valley sit on volcanic soils with a continental climate, and they produce some of the most structured Merlots in the New World.
+Dense fruit, firm tannins and a savoury finish are the through-lines.
 Leonetti Cellar and Northstar lead the serious tier, and the wines have started showing up in major American auction lots.
-Washington Merlot doesn't carry the Bordeaux or Napa name recognition, and the secondary market is correspondingly thinner — which is part of why it's worth a collector's attention now rather than later.

 Chile

 Colchagua and the Maipo Valley produce Merlot with ripe red fruit, graphite, and herbal complexity, helped by a Mediterranean climate with significant diurnal temperature shifts.
 Granitic and clay soils preserve freshness through warm growing seasons.
-Premium Chilean Merlot remains underpriced relative to its quality — particularly from producers like Concha y Toro's Don Melchor program and the boutique end of Casa Lapostolle.
+Premium Chilean Merlot remains underpriced relative to its quality, particularly from producers like Concha y Toro's Don Melchor program and the boutique end of Casa Lapostolle.

 What Merlot tastes like

-The variety leads with red and black fruit — plum, black cherry, raspberry, blackberry.
-Warmer climates push the profile toward riper, fruit-forward expressions, often picking up chocolate, mocha, or sweet spice from oak.
+The variety leads with red and black fruit.
+Plum, black cherry, raspberry and blackberry sit at the centre of the profile.
+Warmer climates push the wine toward riper, fruit-forward expressions, often picking up chocolate, mocha, or sweet spice from oak.

 Cooler-climate Merlots from Bordeaux or Washington shift toward dried herbs, tobacco, graphite, and subtle floral or mineral notes that add complexity and reward time in the cellar.
 Young Merlots tend to show red currants, cocoa, vanilla, and violets.
-Mature examples from top Bordeaux estates develop truffle, cedar, dried fig, and the kind of tertiary aromatic depth that's the whole point of cellaring serious red wine.
-The texture is the variety's signature — supple, round-tannined, moderate in acidity, with the kind of mouthfeel that distinguishes it from Cabernet Sauvignon's grip.
+Mature examples from top Bordeaux estates develop truffle, cedar, dried fig, and the kind of tertiary aromatic depth that is the whole point of cellaring serious red wine.

-Alcohol typically runs 13–15.5%, with New World examples leaning fuller and Old World expressions tending toward elegance and restraint.
+5%, with New World examples leaning fuller and Old World expressions tending toward elegance and restraint.

 How to store it (the short version)

-Merlot's storage requirements are the same as any serious red: 55°F to 58°F (13–14°C), held steady; humidity around 70% to keep corks sealed; bottles laid horizontally; minimal vibration; no UV exposure.
-Temperature swings are the enemy — they expand and contract the wine inside the bottle, compromise the cork, and accelerate oxidation.
-A dedicated cellar, a high-quality wine fridge, or a professional storage facility is non-negotiable for anything you intend to hold for more than a few years.
+Merlot's storage requirements are the same as any serious red.
+Hold the cellar at 55°F to 58°F (13–14°C), keep humidity around 70% to preserve corks, lay bottles horizontally, minimise vibration, and rule out UV exposure.
+Temperature swings are the enemy because they expand and contract the wine inside the bottle, compromise the cork, and accelerate oxidation.

-Drink windows vary widely by tier.
-Entry-level Merlot is best within three to five years.
 Mid-tier examples from Sonoma, Washington, or Chile typically reward eight to fifteen years.
-Premium Bordeaux and Super Tuscan Merlots can comfortably age 20 to 40 years from a strong vintage — a 2000 Pétrus or 2010 Masseto is only just entering its peak window now.
-Provenance documentation matters more for these wines than almost any other category: bottles with intact original wooden cases and verified storage history routinely command 15–25% premiums at auction over loosely sourced counterparts.
+Premium Bordeaux and Super Tuscan Merlots can comfortably age 20 to 40 years from a strong vintage; a 2000 Pétrus or 2010 Masseto is only just entering its peak window now.

 The price spectrum

-Merlot offers one of the widest pricing spreads of any red varietal.
-At the entry tier, $10–$25 buys easy-drinking, fruit-forward bottles built for immediate consumption — wines that drive enormous global volume but aren't part of any serious collecting conversation.
-The $30–$75 mid-tier brings real complexity and aging potential: top Sonoma producers, the better Washington estates, premium Chilean producers.
-Sotheby's and Christie's wine sales over the past two years have shown selected mid-tier vintages clearing 15–30% above release price within a few years, particularly when high critic scores meet limited production.
+The $30–$75 mid-tier brings real complexity and aging potential, with top Sonoma producers, the better Washington estates, and premium Chilean producers leading the band.
+Sotheby's Wine and Christie's Wine sales over the past two years have shown selected mid-tier vintages clearing 15–30% above release price within a few years, particularly when high critic scores meet limited production.

 Frequently Asked Questions